Indian Institute of Management Lucknow: History

 IIM Lucknow was established in 1984 and is currently a centrally funded institution.
 It is the fourth Indian Institute of Management to be established in India (after IIM Calcutta, IIM Ahmedabad, and IIM Bangalore).
-Noted academician Ishwar Dayal played a significant role in setting up the institution; he served as the founding director of IIM Lucknow for four years.
+Noted academic Ishwar Dayal played a significant role in setting up the institution; he served as the founding director of IIM Lucknow for four years.
 Industrialist Hari Shankar Singhania, who took over as the chairman of Board of Governors in 1992, served until 2007.

 The Post Graduate Programme (PGP) was started in 1985–86 with 30 students.
 When the institute was established, classes were held in rented rooms at Butler Palace and subsequently moved to Giri Institute of Developmental Studies.
 The current campus was built in 1992 in the outskirts of Lucknow.

 Links were made with three foreign universities in 2001 to start the student exchange program.
 The Agribusiness Course was started in 2004 with 13 students.

 In 2005, IIM Lucknow established a second campus at Noida near Delhi.
 The Noida campus was established exclusively for executive education.
 Additionally, in 2015, PGP Sustainable Management (PGP-SM) Program was started from the Noida Campus.
 IIM Lucknow is the first IIM in the country to start an additional campus.

 Campuses

 IIM Lucknow main campus spans 200 acre and is in Prabandh Nagar on the outskirts of Lucknow, Uttar Pradesh, India.
 It is located 16 km away from Lucknow railway station and 25 km away from Lucknow Airport.
 IIM Lucknow also has a city office at Aliganj.

 IIM-Lucknow's Noida Campus is spread over 20 acres in Sector-62, NOIDA.
+PGPSM (Sustainable Management) and IPMX courses are main highlight of the campus.